|Category Name:||Human Resources|

 by the campus to protect the safety of the victim and/or other employees or to enforce

 an order of protection shall be given such information.
-The College at Brockport shall
+SUNY Brockport shall disclose

-disclose only the minimum amount of information necessary to protect the safety of
+only the minimum amount of information necessary to protect the safety of the victim

-the victim and/or other employees or enforce an order of protection.
-Where possible,
+and/or other employees or enforce an order of protection.
+Where possible, The College

-The College will provide to the victim of domestic violence notice of the intent to
+will provide to the victim of domestic violence notice of the intent to provide information

-provide information to other employees and/or safety personnel.
-Nothing herein shall
+to other employees and/or safety personnel.
+Nothing herein shall prevent The College

-prevent The College from investigating an act or acts of domestic violence occurring
+from investigating an act or acts of domestic violence occurring in the workplace.

-in the workplace.
-Some examples of situations where confidentiality cannot be maintained
+Some examples of situations where confidentiality cannot be maintained include the

 - Supervisors/managers may be informed about a domestic violence incident that happens in the workplace, or a report of domestic violence, if it is necessary to protect the safety of the employee or the employee's co-workers.